-- 1. Call 911.
+- Call 911.
 Provide name of caller and company, address of accident and any pertinent information such as number hurt, location to best access the site, etc. If there are sufficient people to manage the incident, stay on the line with the 911 dispatcher until a police cruiser responds.
-The dispatcher is located in the Williamstown Police Department but will also dispatch fire and ambulance vehicles as needed. - 2.
-Call Security at 597-4444. - 3.
+The dispatcher is located in the Williamstown Police Department but will also dispatch fire and ambulance vehicles as needed.
+You must notify the 911 dispatcher for injuries within an asbestos containment or lead abatement area. - 2.
+Call Security at 413-597-4444. - 3.
 Call Williams College Project Manager - 4.
-Call the Office of Safety and Environmental Compliance at 597-2406.
+Call the Office of Safety and Environmental Compliance at 413-597-2406.